Vocabulary for the natural world and environmental issues. Grammar: going to vs will — plans, predictions, and decisions.

 Writing

-Task: Write a short paragraph about what you are going to do to help the environment.
+Write a paragraph (80-120 words) about what you are going to do to reduce your environmental impact.
+Use both going to and will.

 0 words